freecode23/EECE5554/lab1/README.md

+# Introduction.
+The aim of lab 1 is to create a program that ingest GPS GPGGA data from a GPS puck, process the data to get the UTM information, and convert the data type to ROS custom message so that it can published as ROS topic.
+We will also be saving the ROS messages logs to a bag file so we can convert it to .csv file and perform various data analysis.
-# Setup to publish GPS data to serial port.
+# 1. Preliminiary setup to publish GPS data to serial port.
 ## Option A: Using GPS puck
 List all serial device and find the GPS puck device we want to listen to using:
 ```